arockenberger/NorKorr/README.md

 Evelyn Thor (NTNU Gunnerus Library, The Norwegian University of Science and Technology)

+## Bibliography

+We use a Zotero group library for the collection and management of research literature and printed editions of letters.
+The group is public.
+You can find us here: [NorKorr Zotero Group Library](https://www.zotero.org/groups/2214573/norkorr)

 ## Contact

 If you want to contribute with your collection of Norwegian letters, telegrams, postcards etc. please create a GitHub profile and file an Issue with your request!
 We do our entire communication and project management via GitHub.